-Arthritis—literally, “inflamed joint”—can affect any joint in the body, including the joints between the 29 bones of the wrist, hand, and fingers.
+Arthritis— which literally means“inflamed joint” — can affect any joint in the body, including the joints between the 29 bones of the wrist, hand, and fingers.
 Arthritis of the hand can hurt and keep you from being able to do what you want or need to do.
 The most common forms of arthritis in the hand are osteoarthritis, post-traumatic arthritis (after an injury), and rheumatoid arthritis.
 Osteoarthritis is a degenerative joint disease in which the smooth cartilage that covers the bone surfaces at the joints either is injured or wears over time.

 A normal joint is made of two smooth, cartilage-covered bone surfaces that fit well together so that they glide when the bones move.
 If the smooth surfaces wear out, then they no longer fit together and arthritis develops.
 Injury, infection, gout, psoriasis, and other conditions can also cause arthritis of the hand.